HassanSajjad-302/HMake/README.md

 </details>

-In this example, we define a new dependency relationship between older targets.
-This is completely legal as we don't break the Rule 3.
-But, we have added a cyclic dependency.
-This will be detected and HMake will print the following error.
+Adding edges dynamically that form a cycle is detected and reported the same way as static cycles.

 ```
 Cycle found: BTarget 0 -> BTarget 1 -> BTarget 0